Gaza Strip: Education

-In 2010, illiteracy among Gazan youth was less than 1%.
+Palestine had a reported 97% literacy rate (96% for females, 99% for males) in 2019 and youth literacy rate (ages 15–24) of 88% in 2020 (94% for females, 82% for males).
 According to UNRWA figures, there are 640 schools in Gaza: 383 government schools, 221 UNRWA schools and 36 private schools, serving a total of 441,452 students.

-In 2010, Al Zahara, a private school in central Gaza introduced a special program for mental development based on math computations.
+In 2010, Al Zahara, a private school in central Gaza, introduced a special program for mental development based on math computations.
 The program was created in Malaysia in 1993, according to the school principal, Majed al-Bari.

 In June 2011, some Gazans, upset that UNRWA did not rebuild their homes that were lost in the Second Intifada, blocked UNRWA from performing its services and shut down UNRWA's summer camps.
-Gaza residents also closed UNRWA's emergency department, social services office and ration stores.
+Gaza residents closed UNRWA's emergency department, social services office and ration stores.

 In 2012, there were five universities in the Gaza Strip and eight new schools were under construction.
 By 2018, nine universities were open.

 The Community College of Applied Science and Technology (CCAST) was established in 1998 in Gaza City.
 In 2003, the college moved into its new campus and established the Gaza Polytechnic Institute (GPI) in 2006 in southern Gaza.
 In 2007, the college received accreditation to award BA degrees as the University College of Applied Sciences (UCAS).
-In 2010, the college had a student population of 6,000 in eight departments offering over 40 majors.
+In 2010, the college had a student population of 6,000, in eight departments offering over 40 majors.

 Health

-Statistics

 In Gaza, there are hospitals and additional healthcare facilities.
-Because of the high number of young people the mortality rate is one of the lowest in the world, at 0.315% per year.
+Because of the high number of young people the mortality rate in 2014 was one of the lowest in the world, at 0.315% per year.
 The infant mortality rate is ranked 105th highest out of 224 countries and territories, at 16.55 deaths per 1,000 births.
 The Gaza Strip places 24th out of 135 countries according to Human Poverty Index.
+According to the World Health Organization, in 2022 the average life expectancy for males was 72.5 years and 75 years for females, about the same as Egypt, Lebanon or Jordan, but lower than in Israel.